 For the treatment of malignant pleural mesothelioma generally, surgeons plan on performing cytoreductive surgery rather than opting for radical procedures.

 Recent research has shown a significant improvement in the survival rate after performing a combination of cytoreductive surgery and Hyperthermic intraperitoneal chemotherapy (HIPEC).

 In the lane of radical surgeries to treat malignant pleural mesothelioma, in spite of doing EPP surgery, many surgeons from the USA and Europe prefer performing Pleurectomy/decortication (P/D).

-This is because in P/D is a less aggressive procedure, has comparatively less morbidity/ mortality rate, and in this only visceral/ parietal pleura is removed.
+This method is preferred because P/D is a less aggressive procedure, and has comparatively less morbidity/ mortality rate.

 Still, there is a lot of debate, regarding which method is possible less damaging and comparatively more beneficial for the patient.